5 financial matters to check before year-end

 - Are your beneficiaries up-to-date?
 Do they take into account any life events that have happened?
 It’s up to you to make sure your beneficiaries reflect any changes in your life.

 - Make contributions – so you can receive the government grants.
-Registered Education Savings Plan (RESP) savings can be supplemented with government education savings initiatives – but, in 2017, 3.3 million children did not benefit from these incentives*.
+Registered Education Savings Plan (RESP) savings can be supplemented with government education savings initiatives – but, in 2018, while 3.3 million children were eligible for the Canada Learning Bond, only 38% of 1.3 million actually received it*.
 Read “Are you leaving money on the table?” to find out more.

 - Sort out any unused RESP money.
 If the beneficiary has graduated, you can do a final EAP up to six months after the student has left school.
 Read “Unused RESP savings – use it or lose it?”